Tag Archive for: shampoo

 According to the American Academy of Dermatology, taking care of your scalp can boost the health of your hair and, perhaps, even improve your self-confidence.
 The following are five tips for a healthier scalp and hair.
 (03)

-1 Protect Your Scalp from The Sun
+1. Protect Your Scalp from the Sun

 Although you diligently use sun protection and SPF on your body and face, you may forget about your scalp.
 Thinning hair or bald spots leave the scalp vulnerable to the sun’s UV rays.
 Also, even a head full of thick hair can still need shielding from the sun.
 Where your hair parts or the crown of your head needs extra attention because these areas can sunburn in direct sunlight.